Hamburger

 Chile

-As a general matter, intellectual property rights are governed by Law No. 17,336 on Intellectual Property and Law No. 19,039 on Industrial Property.
-The different rights are administered and protected by different agencies in Chile.
-The main agencies are the National Institute of Industrial Property (Instituto Nacional de Propiedad Industrial or INAPI) and the Intellectual Rights Department (Departamento de Derechos Intelectuales or DDI).
+Intellectual property rights are governed, mainly, by Law 17.336 on Intellectual Property and Law 19.039 on Industrial Property, and their respective Regulations.
+The main agencies are the Intellectual Rights Department (Departamento de Derechos Intelectuales or “DDI”) and the National Institute of Industrial Property (Instituto Nacional de Propiedad Industrial or “INAPI”) and

 China

-In China, intellectual property rights are primarily protected under four major intellectual property laws, the Patent Law, the Trademark Law and the Copyright Law, the Anti-Unfair Competition Law and their Implementing Regulations.
-In addition, there are a large number of regulations, rules, measures, policies and opinions issued by the Standing Committee of National People's Congress, the State Administration of Market Supervision and various administrative authorities which further address issues concerning application of the intellectual property laws.
+In the People’s Republic of China (for the purposes of this Guide only, excluding Hong Kong SAR, Macau SAR and Taiwan) (“China” or “PRC”), intellectual property rights are primarily protected under 4 major intellectual property laws, the Patent Law, the Trademark Law and the Copyright Law, the Anti-Unfair Competition Law and their Implementing Regulations.
+In addition, there are a large number of regulations, rules, measures, policies and opinions issued by the Standing Committee of National People's Congress, the State Council, the State Administration of Market Supervision and various administrative authorities which further address issues concerning application of the intellectual property laws.
 The judicial interpretations made by the Supreme People's Court also form a part of the legal framework.

 Colombia